 With data breaches in the headlines so often, many of your clients are turning to you for solutions.
 While their fears are warranted, it’s up to you to deliver a dark web offering worth investing in.

-There are several things MSPs should consider dark web monitoring services.
+There are several ways to provide MSP dark web monitoring services.

 Educate clients about the dark web and its impact on businesses